DykemaBill/roracle/README.md

 # Description

-R examples writing to and reading from Oracle, Excel and CSVs.

-# Description

 - Simple R applications to show how to write to and read from Oracle
 - R Markdown showing how to read/write from Excel/CSV/Oracle